Year 1 Phonics Screening Tests

 The 40 words and non-words are divided into two sections – one with simple word structures of three or four letters, and one with more complex word structures of five or six letters.
 The teacher administering the check with your child will give them a few practice words to read first – including some non-words – so they understand more about what they have to do.
 Each of the non-words is presented with a picture of a monster / alien, as if the word were their name (and so your child doesn't think the word is a mistake because it doesn't make sense!).

 You can download the Department for Education's official Year 1 Phonics screening check past paper from 2012, 2013, 2014, 2015 and 2016 to get an idea of what your child will be asked to do.

-When does the Y1 Phonics screening check take place in 2017?
+When does the Y1 Phonics screening check take place?

-Schools will administer the Year 1 Phonics Screening Check the week beginning 12 June 2017.
+Schools will administer the Year 1 Phonics Screening Check during the second week in June.

 Does my child have to take it?